djangopackages/djangopackages/docs/contributing.rst

 Install Django Packages Locally
 -------------------------------

-Follow our detailed :doc:`installation` instructions.
+Follow our detailed :doc:`installation <install>` instructions.
 Please record any difficulties you have and share them with the Django Packages community via our `issue tracker`_.

 Issues!
 =======